hove-io/navitia/source/tyr/readme.md

 ### Overview

-Tyr based on flask, so it is used like:
+Tyr is based on flask, so it is used like:

     TYR_CONFIG_FILE=<your_config_file.py> manage_tyr.py <command>